The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 brfss = read_brfss()

-Next we’ll select the rows with valid data and select the columns containing heights in centimeters and weights in kilograms.
+Next we’ll find the rows with valid data and select the columns containing heights and weights.

 valid = brfss.dropna(subset=["htm3", "wtkg2"])